 Ava Benach is a founding partner of Benach Collopy.
-For over a decade, Ava has navigated clients through the maze of immigration law.
+For nearly twenty years, Ava has navigated clients through the maze of immigration law.
 Ava has concentrated her practice on representing clients in removal proceedings and in litigation matters before the federal courts.
 She also has extensive experience advising clients on the immigration consequences of criminal convictions and complex citizenship and residence questions.
 Ava was identified as being a “go-to attorney when it comes to representing individuals in complex government cases” and at the “forefront of an emerging generation of litigators” in the immigration field by Chambers International.
 In June 2017, Ava was awarded the Edith B. Lowenstein Award for Excellence in Advancing the Practice of Immigration Law by the American Immigration Lawyers Association (AILA).

 Ava currently serves on the Amicus Committee of the AILA helping to set nationwide litigation strategy for the organization.
 In this capacity, Ava took a lead role in challenging state immigration laws in South Carolina and Alabama.
 Ava has also served on the national AILA liaison committee to Immigration & Customs Enforcement (ICE), representing the concerns of immigration lawyers among top ICE officials.
 In the organization’s local chapter, Ava served as Chair of the Litigation Committee and as Pro Bono Coordinator.